PraavinyaJ/clinvar-variant-classification/README.md

 Source file : https://www.kaggle.com/datasets/kevinarvai/clinvar-conflicting

-# Clinical Significance## Clinical Significance
+# Clinical Significance
 - Variant classification affects diagnosis and risk management, and many variants are rare or newly observed.
-This makes generalization beyond historically well studied genes essential.
+This makes generalization beyond historically well-studied genes essential.
 - This project explicitly tests for gene-level shortcut learning (reliance on SYMBOL) to highlight how benchmark performance can be inflated by gene priors rather than variant-level biology.